cajuncoding/GraphQL.RepoDB/GraphQL.PreProcessingExtensions/README.md

 NuGet package to your project and wire up your Starup  middleware and inject / instantiate params in your resolvers as outlined below...

 ### Pending:
-1. TODO: Finish implementation of OffsetPaging support with RepoDB for Sql Server...
+1. TODO: Enforce HotChocolate configuration defaults for DefaultPageSize in RepoDB...
+(MaxPageSize is already enforced by HC core default Paging Handlers).
+   - This requires a change in HC Core to allow methods to be customized that are currently *not virtual* on the default Paging Handlers.
 1. TODO: Update Implementation summary detais below in README...

 ### Completed:
 1. Added full support for Offset Paging as well as CursorPaging with matching capabilities - including models, extension methods to convert from IEnumerable, etc.
-   - Added examples in the StarWars Azure Functions project using in-memory processing (RepoDb implementation is not complete).
+   - Added examples in the StarWars Azure Functions project using in-memory processing (RepoDB Sql Server implementation is also complete).
+1. Added support to easily determine if TotalCount is selected (as it's a special case selection) to support potential performance optimizations within Resolver logic.
    - `graphQLParamsContext.IsTotalCountRequested`
-1. Added support to easily determine if TotalCount is selected (as it's a special case selection) to support potential performance optimizations within Resolver logic.
 1. Added more Unit test coverage for Selections, and Paging implmentations
 1. Generic facade for pre-processed results to safely bypass the HotChocolate out-of-the-box pipeline (IQueryable dependency) for Sorting & Paging; eliminatues redundant processing and possilby incorrect results from re-processing what has already been 'pre-processed'.
 1. Supports encapsulated service/repository pattern whereby all data retrieval is owned in the same portable layer, and not dependent on HotChocolate internal procesing via IQueryable.